HossamKhalil-hub01/CarND-P1-LaneLinesDetection/writeup.md

 My simple solution to approach this problem is :

-* First draw a ref line which is a line in the middle of image parralel to the x-axis that divides the image into two regions with a dead zone on each side to prevent overlapping.
+* First draw a reference line which is a line in the middle of image parralel to the x-axis that divides the image into two regions with a dead zone on each side to prevent overlapping.

 ![](https://github.com/HossamKhalil-hub01/CarND-P1-LaneLinesDetection/blob/master/examples/ref_line.png)

-* There are two clusters of lines for each region (lane) after dividing the lines into these two groups i can just use any metho for the fitting problem.
+* There are two clusters of lines for each region (lane) after dividing the lines into these two groups i can just use any method for the fitting problem.

 * For each cluster I computed the lowest and the highest points and considered them as the begining and the end of the lane.